Talking about working up a heavy 38 special +p load with 200 grain bullets.

-The 38 special is well known as a capable self defense round, especially with today's advanced load and bullet offerings.
-However, if one were to face down anything more then about 200 pounds, I do believe that the lowly 38 special would make just about anyone feel under gunned.
+The 38 special is well known as a capable self-defense round, especially with today's advanced load and bullet offerings.
+However, if one were to face down anything more than about 200 pounds, I do believe that the lowly 38 special would make just about anyone feel under gunned.
 But how can we level the playing field against larger animals if the 38 special must be used?

-My wife carrys a Taurus model 85 snub nose in 38, and eventhough I've suggested and offered a bigger gun, she still carrys it when out on walks here in rural Alaska.
-As most know, here in Alaska our main concern in self defense is not usually against human threats, but rather the heavy, large bones 4 legged critters.
+My wife carries a Taurus model 85 snub nose in 38, and even though I've suggested and offered a bigger gun, she still carries it when out on walks here in rural Alaska.
+As most know, here in Alaska our main concern in self-defense is not usually against human threats, but rather the heavy, large bones 4-legged critters.
 When it comes to having to put down a moose, I personally don't really think the 38 special is adequate with standard 38 special offerings.
 There are several +P offerings from manufacturers such as Buffalo bore, and Underwood ammo, although the offerings that I have seen seem to top out in the 158-160 grain weight range.
-I'm a fan of heavy for caliber bullets, and know that there used to be loadings back in the day for the 38 special with 200 grain bullets.
-So I decided to set out and see if I could make a heavy load that would penetrate better then the standard factory offerings.
+I'm a fan of heavy for caliber bullets and know that there used to be loadings back in the day for the 38 special with 200-grain bullets.
+So I decided to set out and see if I could make a heavy load that would penetrate better than the standard factory offerings.

-Looking through various reloading manuals, about the heaviest data I was able to come up with was for a 170 grain bullet.
-The Hodgden #25 manual does show loads for a 200 grain bullet using HS6, Trap100 and HP38 powders.
-I finally settled on attempting to use Hodgden Universal powder for the first go, since it shows potential to give good velocity with the lighter 170 grain bullets.
+Looking through various reloading manuals, the heaviest data I was able to come up with was for a 170-grain bullet.
+The Hodgden #25 manual does show loads for a 200-grain bullet using HS6, Trap100 and HP38 powders.
+I finally settled on attempting to use Hodgden Universal powder for the first go, since it shows the potential to give good velocity with the lighter 170-grain bullets.
 A starting load of 3.9 grains was decided on, and the first rounds were loaded up.

 Early next morning I broke out the Chonograph while we had decent light and sent 5 rounds over it with the 4.5 grain charge and came up with a average velocity of 855 FPS.
 I then fired 5 rounds for group at 7 yards on paper.
 With good light, this Taurus pistol has surprised me many times with how well it shoots, and this group was no exception.
 5 shots from a standing position measured in at a whopping .335" center to center.